 E means the lymphoma has spread to an organ outside the lymphatic system.

-The stages of Hodgkin lymphoma are:
+The stage groupings of Hodgkin lymphoma are:

-Stage I is either of the following:
+Stage I. The cancer is either of the following:

-Stage II is either of the following:
+Stage II.
+The cancer is either of the following:

-Stage III is either of the following:
+Stage III.
+The cancer is either of the following:

 Talking with your healthcare provider

-When your cancer is staged, your healthcare provider will talk with you about what the stage means for your treatment.
-Make sure to ask any questions or talk about your concerns.
+Once your cancer is staged, talk with your healthcare provider about what the stage means for you.
+Make sure to ask questions and talk about your concerns.